ObolNetwork/obol-docs/versioned_docs/version-v0.18.0/int/quickstart/alone/test-locally.md

 # Run a test cluster locally
 :::warning
-This is a demo repo to understand how Distributed Validators work and is not suitable for a production deployment.
+This is a demo repo to understand how Distributed Validators work and **is not suitable for a mainnet deployment**.

 This guide only runs one Execution Client, one Consensus Client, and 6 Distributed Validator Charon Client + Validator Client pairs on a single docker instance.
 As a consequence, if this machine fails, there will not be fault tolerance.